 Our Records Vault holds a wide variety of books containing many different types of property records and other related documents that have been recorded in our office since the late 1700’s.
 Our oldest deeds go back as far as 1785, years before the Conveyancing Act of 1799 was established.
 That act first made it necessary for County Clerks to keep record of all transfers of legal title of property.
 These records included not only deeds but also all encumbrances associated with them, such as mortgages and liens.
 Since then, our office’s recording responsibilities have grown to include a variety of other documents such as: agreements to reimburse, certificates of incorporation, institutional liens, judgments, naturalization petitions, subdivision maps and tax sale certificates, to name a few.

-Property records going back to the beginning of 1967 can be accessed using our Online Records Search.
+Property records going back to the beginning of 1967 can be accessed using our Online Records Search application.
 Anything prior to 1967 can be viewed in our Records Vault, in books or on film.
 We are continuously working to digitally image and index our entire catalog so that we will be able to allow online access to all of our public records.
 Anyone who would like to conduct research in our Records Vault may do so during our regular business hours, from 8:00am to 4:30pm.
 No appointment is necessary and we have staff available to assist.

 Requesting Records by Mail